 This also allows the administrator to identify the different versions installed in your machine park.
 Its registration actions also allow visualization of execution events.

 In the menu go ➔ Uninstallers there is a list of all uninstallers of applications identified in workstations.

 Because they are also applications, their registration actions are identical to the actions of the application report.

 The Control Panel applets are pre-configured.
 This is necessary because Microsoft has different ways to access the controls for each Windows version.

 You can access the controls through the menu go ➔ Control panel.

 In this report you can observe each command used to achieve control, and which Windows versions are compatible.

 The registration action presents a report with all events from when a workstation executed the high access control.

-This report is present as a detail in all records of the Workstations, Applications, Uninstallers, Control Panel reports and DLLs.
+This report is present as a detail in all records of the Workstations, Applications, Uninstallers and Control Panel reports.